15 Best Things to Do in Bryce Canyon National Park

 The Multi-Use Path in Bryce Canyon National Park is a long 18-mile (29.0 km) path that extends from Red Canyon in the Dixie National Forest east of Bryce Canyon City to Inspiration Point in the heart of the Bryce Canyon Amphitheater.

-That said, most visitors are typically only interested in the last 5.0 miles (8.0 km) that begins at the Bryce Canyon shuttle stop in Bryce Canyon City and ends at Inspiration Point inside the park.
+That said, most visitors are typically only interested in the last 5.0 miles (8.0 km) that begin at the Bryce Canyon shuttle stop in Bryce Canyon City and ends at Inspiration Point inside the park.

 If you’re coming from out of town, I encourage you to book the e-bike rentals out of Bryce Canyon City, and if you want to know more about why I love and trust Viator when booking reservations like this, read the section at the end of this list!